dreadwrr/Developer-buddy/README.md

    this script works for two modes porteus nemesis graphics and changes.

-   graphics mode all changes are in memory so to implement changes saving this script will save changes to an .xzm. it will then modify the porteus.cfg to load=/porteus/changes.xzm. so when the system boots it loads all your changes. if one already exists it will update it.
+   graphics mode all changes are in memory so to implement changes saving this script will save changes to an .xzm. it will then modify the porteus.cfg and adds extramod=/mnt/sdx/extramod. so when the system boots it loads all your changes. if one already exists it will update it.
 So graphics changes mode wont
 	load the graphics saves.

    Graphics changes mode all changes are saved to the hdd already. so this part will backup the changes to /changes.bak right beside it.